 Now there are many other benefits of LinkedIn that we don't have room here to cover in detail, but these are some ideas:

 update what you are working on

 Moving on to Jigsaw.
 This is an interesting site that is what we would call an open source directory of business contacts.
 If you've ever used a mailing list service, then you have the idea behind Jigsaw.
-Basically , Jigsaw has millions of business contacts whose information was either uploaded by the actual contact or by someone who knows the contact.
+Basically, Jigsaw has millions of business contacts whose information was either uploaded by the actual contact or by someone who knows the contact.
 Now the second part of this upload equation is the interesting one.
-Let's say you meet someone at a party and you start talking about what each other do.
+Let's say you meet someone at a party and you start talking about your professions.
 You then agree to exchange cards and perhaps sometime in the future you may get together.
 In the meantime, you could take the card and login to Jigsaw.
 You would then search Jigsaw to see if they existed in the database.
 If they were not in the database, you could add all of their pertinent information from their business card into Jigsaw.
 You can also update their information, if you have more current info.
 That is about it.
 Because of the method of updating information in Jigsaw, it has a higher likelihood to be current.
 Searching for contacts is very robust.
 You can search by company, title, name, category of job (C-level, VP, Manager, etc.), department, country, state, etc. Getting the details are a bit trickier.
 You have a couple of choices: you can either pay for a subscription (they have various levels depending on how many contacts you want to search per year) or there is a free offering that awards you points for providing contact information that can then be redeemed for information on contacts that you don't already know.

 It doesn't provide you with the possibility of a warm introduction like is possible with LinkedIn, but it does get you current information on millions of people.
 Whatever you decide to do, one thing is certain, doing something is better than just watching from the sidelines.
 Check these web sites out and decide for yourself.